 - Category II teachers: Teachers assigned to teach the basic subject areas of Math, Science, Social Studies, and Computer Literacy to ELL students using ESOL strategies.
 Category II teachers do not get placed out-of-field, nor is parent notification required.
-They must hold the appropriate subject area/level coverage and meet one of the following requirements: - o 60 in-service points and/or 3 hours in ESOL Strategies for Content Area Teachers; or - Hold the ESOL endorsement; or - Hold the ESOL stand-alone subject area coverage.
+They must hold the appropriate subject area/level coverage and meet one of the following requirements: - ▶ 60 in-service points and/or 3 hours in ESOL Strategies for Content Area Teachers; or - ➤ Hold the ESOL endorsement; or - ➤ Hold the ESOL stand-alone subject area coverage.

-The required ESOL training must be completed within one year (by April) of an ELL student being assigned to the teacher's class.
-If the teacher is enrolled in the New Educator Support System, a second year (by April) is added to the timeline.
+The required ESOL training must be completed within two years (by end of April 2nd year) of an ELL student being assigned to the teacher's class.
 These teachers do not get placed out-of-field and parent notification is not required.
 Failure to complete the training within the specified timeline will result in non-renewal/termination of employment.

-- Category III teachers: Teachers assigned to teach ELL students the subject areas of Art, Physical Education, Music and all other teaching areas not previously described (does not include Guidance see Category IV).
-The required ESOL training must be completed within one year (by April) of an ELL student being assigned to the teacher's class.
-If the teacher is enrolled in the New Educator Support System, a second year (by April) is added to the timeline.
+Category III teachers: Teachers assigned to teach ELL students the subject areas of Art, Physical Education, Music and all other teaching areas not previously described (does not include Guidance - see Category IV).
+The required ESOL training must be completed within two years (by end of April 2nd year) of an ELL student being assigned to the teacher's class.
 These teachers do not get placed out-of-field and parent notification is not required.
-However, failure to meet one of the following requirements, within the specified time, will result in non-renewal/termination of employment. - 18 in-service points in Issues and Strategies for Teaching the ELL Student; or - o 60 point ESOL in-service course; or - Hold the ESOL endorsement; or - Hold the ESOL stand-alone subject area coverage.
+Failure to complete the training within the specified timeline will result in non-renewal/termination of employment.
+They must hold the appropriate subject area/level coverage and meet one of the following requirements:

+- > 18 in-service points in Issues and Strategies for Teaching the ELL Student; or - > 60 point ESOL in-service course; or - Hold the ESOL endorsement; or - Hold the ESOL stand-alone subject area coverage.

-- Category IV (for School-Based Administrators Principals, Assistant Principals, and Guidance Counselors).
-Must complete 60 in-service points in an approved Category IV ESOL course or in-service component.
-Out-of-field waivers and parent notifications are not required. - School-Based Administrators must complete 60 points within three years of the hiring date or assignment as a School-Based Administrator.
+Category IV (for School-Based Administrators - Principals, Assistant Principals, and Guidance Counselors).
+Must complete 60 in-service points in an approved Category IV ESOL course or inservice component.
+Out-of-field waivers and parent notifications are not required.

+School-Based Administrators must complete 60 points within three years of the hiring date or assignment as a School-Based Administrator.
 Any ESOL approved in-service hours and coursework taken prior to being hired as a School-Based Administrator may be used towards the 60 points needed.